 Regular: October 15

 Applications received after October 15 will be reviewed on a rolling basis.
 Admission will be granted only when space is available and time allows for required travel documents to be attained.

 Dates for the semesters vary.
 The calendars at NYU's Global locations may start earlier or later than NYU in New York due to program orientations and the observance of local holidays.
 The number of classroom hours, however, is the same at all locations.
 The arrival dates, start of classes, and end dates, and important academic deadlines for the current semester at each global site can be viewed on the calendars page.

 Visiting students request their NYU transcript from the NYU Office of the Registrar.
 A typical NYU course is worth 4 points (credits).
 A full-time semester load is 12 – 18 points.
-Please find instructions for ordering an official NYU transcript on the NYU's Office of the Registrar website.
+Instructions on requesting a transcript can be found on our Policies and Procedures page here.

 Please contact our Global Academics team at firstname.lastname@example.org